 Afternoon Learning Session: (3.5hrs)

 Afternoon Learning Activities: During this session, participants will engage in role-playing scenarios to simulate real-world supervision challenges, as well as role reversal exercises, enabling them to empathise with both supervisor and supervisee dynamics.
-Additionally showcasing case study examples illustrating effective supervision strategies in action with Gallery walks.
+Additionally showcasing case study examples illustrating effective supervision strategies in action.

 Conclusion and Q&A